 The 10% Penalty Is the Smallest of Four Risks

 Before age 59½, every traditional 401(k) withdrawal carries a 10% early withdrawal penalty on top of ordinary income tax.
 On a $60,000 annual draw from a $1.4 million account, that penalty costs $6,000.
-It is the most visible risk, but also the least dangerous of the four that an early retiree must navigate.
+It is the most visible risk, but it is also the least dangerous of the four an early retiree must navigate.

 SEPP vs. the Roth Conversion Ladder: Two Very Different Bets